jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-pusher.markdown

 ---
 layout: post
-title: "Developing a Real-Time, Collaborative Editor with Node.js and Express"
+title: "Developing a Real-Time, Collaborative Editor with Pusher"
-metatitle: "Developing a Real-Time, Collaborative Editor with Node.js"
+metatitle: "Developing a Real-Time, Collaborative Editor with Pusher"
 description: "Learn how to develop a real-time web app that enables multiple users to work on the same document with ease."
-metadescription: "Learn how to use Node.js and Express to develop a real-time web app that enables multiple users to work on the same document with ease."
+metadescription: "Learn how to use Pusher, Auth0, Node.js and Express to develop a real-time web app that enables multiple users to work on the same document with ease."
 date: 2018-09-06 07:48
 category: Technical Guide, First Application, Pusher
 post_length: 2